 Current students can find out more information about setting up support on this SOL page, the Student Support App, or by booking a phone call via the scheduler.
 We are unable to take incoming phone calls.

 See 'Book Appointment' tab to arrange an Access Solent call

 What is Access Solent?

-Access Solent is Solent University's disability and neurodiversity support service for students.
+Access Solent is Solent University's disability and neurodiversity advice service for students and staff.

 Our aim is to remove barriers and support students to reach their full academic potential.

 We provide information, advice and guidance for disabled students during their time at Solent, as well as access to on-campus support and facilities.

 University is different from school and college and may present new challenges.
 Therefore we recommend you check with us what support is available, even if you feel your disability will not affect your studies.

 Check out the rest of this site to find out about all the support that is available, before you make a decision.